isotopp/isotopp.github.io/content/posts/2023-05-05-50-years-in-filesystems-1974.md

 [But Is It Atomic?]({{< ref "/content/posts/2018-11-29-but-is-it-atomic.md" >}}#source-dive-why-are-writes-atomic).

 This also means that even with multiple writer processes, on a single file there can be only ever one disk write active at any point in time.
-This is very inconvenient for authors of datbase systems.
+This is very inconvenient for authors of database systems.

 ## Naming files